humpback/humpback/docs/build-registry.md

 root   5003  1.8  2.0  520284  42360 ?
 Ssl  15:59  0:00  /usr/bin/dockerd -H fd:// --insecure-registry 192.168.1.10:5000
 ```

-##  Access to Humpback
+##  Add Registry to Humpback

 ![C6配置](./_media/system_config.png)

-&ensp;&ensp;&ensp;Log in to Humpback as an administrator and expand the left `Manage` and click `System Config`.
+Log in to Humpback as an administrator and expand the left `Manage` and click `System Config`.
 Enter the system configuration interface, check the `Enable Private Registry`, and fill in the private registry service address and `Save`.